NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

     - Click “ _Create Distribution_ ”
 2. Fill in your Origin Domain Name
-    - To get the domain name, within Media Connect, navigate to Packaging group.
+    - To get the domain name, within Media Connect, navigate to the Packaging group.
 Copy the Domain name listed for the new Packaging group you created in the previous steps.
 3. Leave the Origin path empty
 4. Give a descriptive Origin ID